-- iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed, - iv. system configuration, including external ancillary devices and antennas, if applicable, - v. methods of beacon activation and beacon/antenna deployment, - vi. self-test mode and GNSS self-test mode activation and indication, - vii. battery replacement instructions and battery replacement period, - viii. for beacons with voice-transceivers, providing for a design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings for the users for beacons with voice-transceivers, providing for design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings to the users, that that voice-transceiver transmit operation exceeding the declared maximum cumulative transmit-mode 'on' time will reduce duration of operation of the activated 406-MHz beacon.
+- ii. beacon specification; - iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed; - iv. system configuration, including external ancillary devices and antennas, if applicable; - v. methods of beacon activation and beacon/antenna deployment; - vi. self-test mode and GNSS self-test mode activation and indication; - vii. battery replacement instructions and battery replacement period; - viii. for beacons with voice-transceivers, providing for a design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings for the users for beacons with voice-transceivers, providing for design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings to the users, that that voice-transceiver transmit operation exceeding the declared maximum cumulative transmit-mode 'on' time will reduce duration of operation of the activated 406-MHz beacon; - ix. for beacons with RLS capability, the operation of the RLS function shall be clearly explained, such that it can be easily understood, including any limitations of the overall RLS system.

-- f) beacon marketing brochure, if available - g) the technical data sheet for the battery cells used in the beacon indicating nominal cell capacity and self-discharge rate over the declared battery replacement period and the declared battery shelf-life, and the electric diagram of the beacon's battery pack; - h) copy of the beacon markings and labels (for all beacon models and additional names) indicating, as per C/S T.001 section 4.5.8: - i. beacon model name, beacon manufacturer, and C/S TAC number, - ii. beacon 15-HEX ID, - iii. operating temperature range (e.g., -20°C to +55°C), - iv. minimum operating lifetime (e.g., 24 hours), - v. an indication if the beacon is equipped with RLS functionality, and - vi. labelling of the RLS indicator (if applicable); - i) the technical information on the reference oscillator, including: - i. oscillator type and specifications, - ii. technical data on long-term frequency stability and description of the beacon frequency-generation circuitry (section A.3.5), - iii. technical data sheet for any temperature-compensated oscillator (e.g., TCXO, MCXO) that may be employed, indicating maximum MTS characteristics specified for the oscillator model, - iv. report on the oscillator ageing characteristics (section A.3.5),
+- f) beacon marketing brochure, if available - g) the technical data sheet for the battery cells used in the beacon indicating nominal cell capacity and self-discharge rate over the declared battery replacement period and the declared battery shelf-life, and the electric diagram of the beacon's battery pack; - h) copy of the beacon markings and labels (for all beacon models and additional names) indicating, as per C/S T.001 section 4.5.8: - i. beacon model name, beacon manufacturer, and C/S TAC number, - ii. beacon 15-HEX ID, - iii. operating temperature range (e.g., -20°C to +55°C), - iv. minimum operating lifetime (e.g., 24 hours),